Best HOA Software for Self-Managed Associations: An Independent, Rubric-Scored Comparison

 Watch for: the $199/mo floor prices out many very small associations, and the bring-your-own-accounting model (QBO) means two systems.
 Best fit: 100+ unit communities where violations and ARC volume are the pain.

-7. TownSq — community engagement first, accounting elsewhere 3.25
+7. TownSq, community engagement first, accounting elsewhere 3.25

-Why it ranks here: a polished community app — announcements, website builder with custom domain, requests and tasks, forum and messaging, amenity reservations, documents, polls — with ARC review on the Advanced tier and violations, digital voting, and other functions as paid add-ons.
+Why it ranks here: a polished community app, announcements, website builder with custom domain, requests and tasks, forum and messaging, amenity reservations, documents, polls, with ARC review on the Advanced tier and violations, digital voting, and other functions as paid add-ons.
 Its accounting-grade product (Enterprise, powered by C3) is aimed at management companies, which limits the fit for a volunteer treasurer.

-Published pricing (verified July 3, 2026): by community size — up to 300 units: Pro $90/mo, Advanced $145/mo; 301–900 units: $180/$290; 900+: $270/$435; 10% off annual.
-Add-ons: digital voting $250/event + $25 setup; ARC $20/mo; website $10/mo; violations $20/mo; AI $20/mo.
+Published pricing (re-verified on the vendor’s page August 1, 2026, unchanged): by community size, up to 300 units: Pro $90/mo, Advanced $145/mo; 301–900 units: $180/$290; 900+: $270/$435; 10% off annual.
+Add-ons: digital voting $250/event + $25 setup; ARC $20/mo; website $10/mo; violations $20/mo; news and events emergency broadcast $20/mo; concierge $99/mo; business workspace $20/mo; AI $20/mo.
 Source: townsq.io/pricing.

-8. Buildium — the accounting heavyweight built for managers 3.25
+8. Buildium, the accounting heavyweight built for managers 3.25

-Why it ranks here: purpose-built property accounting that outclasses most of this list — payments (ePay), resident portal, violations and association management, maintenance, 1099 e-filing, bank reconciliation, and an open API on Premium.
+Why it ranks here: purpose-built property accounting that outclasses most of this list, payments (ePay), resident portal, violations and association management, maintenance, 1099 e-filing, bank reconciliation, and an open API on Premium.
 But property management companies and landlords are the customers it’s designed for; a self-managed board can run it, and some do, but you’re adapting a professional’s tool.

 Published pricing (verified July 3, 2026): Essential from $62/mo, Growth from $192/mo, Premium from $400/mo, scaling with units.
 Fees: incoming EFT $2.35/$1.35/$0.60 by tier; cards 2.99%; bank account setup $99; 1099 e-file $50/batch + $4.50/form.
 Community-association-specific pricing is not published (phone quote).
 14-day free trial, no credit card.
 Source: buildium.com/pricing.

-Watch for: the learning curve is the tax you pay for the accounting depth — a board with an accountant or bookkeeper on it will get the most from Buildium.
+Watch for: the learning curve is the tax you pay for the accounting depth, a board with an accountant or bookkeeper on it will get the most from Buildium.

-9. Smartwebs — mid-size contender behind a quote wall 2.90
+9. Smartwebs, mid-size enforcement-plus-accounting contender 2.90

-Watch for: best evaluated by mid-size communities (roughly 100+ units) that want accounting plus enforcement in one quote-priced package and are willing to sit through a demo.
+Watch for: best evaluated by mid-size communities (roughly 100+ units) that want accounting plus enforcement in one package and are willing to sit through a demo.

 Also in the market (not ranked)